 Nothing kicks off the summer like celebrating LA Pride!
 The streets of West Hollywood are flooded with an abundance of love for all sexes, races, and identities.
-Considering how much progress we have made as a country when it comes to people feeling more open to identify as who they choose – we have tons to be grateful for.
+Considering how much progress we have made as a country when it comes to people feeling more open to identifying as who they choose – we have tons to be grateful for.
 Now more than ever before people all over the world are becoming educated on sexual identity and building acceptance for ALL people.
-Although, many are aware of the LGBT community, we wanted to take it a step further and introduce you to some definitions that all people should be aware of and know.
+Although many are aware of the LGBT community, we wanted to take it a step further and introduce you to some definitions that all people should be aware of.

 L: Lesbian – A women who is emotionally or physically attracted to other women.